20+ Elf on a Shelf Ideas - simple and quick - Greater Lansing Area Moms

 Gone fishing?
 Thankfully the Elf picked a bathroom that is not often used in the middle of the night.

 In sticking with the same theme, wrapped it.
-Also grateful for the toilet he used for the prank.
+Also grateful he didn’t choose the toilet used in the middle of the night.

-Found him waiting in the refrigerator door last year – snacking on syrup.
+Found him waiting in the refrigerator door last year – slurping syrup.

 A “be nice” reminder – Incredible Hulk fists add to the “power” of the message.

 Let’s get ready to decorate some cookies!
-Elf snow angels.
 Flour, sugar, sprinkles, beads… ELF GONE WILD.
 Sometimes he leaves a note.
 Here is he saying goodbye for the year.

 The other toys have had it.
 They seemed to have taped the Elf to the wall!